-- If refrigerator vibrates, more than likely it is not resting solidly on the floor.
+• If refrigerator vibrates, more than likely it is not resting solidly on the floor.
 The front roller screws need adjusting, or floor is weak or uneven.
+Refer to Starting Your Refrigerator section.

-Refer to page 3. - If dishes vibrate on shelves, try moving them.
-Slight vibration is normal. - Defrost water pan rattling, needs to be positioned properly.
+• If dishes vibrate on shelves, try moving them.
+Slight vibration is normal